zeitgeistpm/documentation/docs/prediction-markets.md

 Thus, Bob's shares are rendered worthless, while Alice may trade her 10 shares in for 10\$, leaving her a fat profit of 4\$ (minus trading fees, see below).

+But how did the market reveal information about the future event?
+The price at which actors are willing to buy "Worth 1\$ if $D$" measures the actors' confidence that $D$ will occur.
+In fact, the price of one share of "Worth 1\$ if
-The price at which actors are willing to buy "Worth 1\$ if $D$" is considered to be equal to the market's prediction of the probability that the event $D$ occurs.
+$D$" in USD is considered to be equal to the market's prediction of the probability that the event $D$ occurs.
 If, for example, actors are willing to buy shares of "Worth 1\$ if $D$" at 0.7\$, then the markets predicts the probability of D to be about 70%, and the probability of "not $D$" to be about 30%.[^4]

 [^4]:
     The reasoning here is that if the probability of outcome $D$ is $x$, then the expected profit of buying the outcome token for the price of $y$ is
     $x - y$.
-Thus, ignoring trading fees, a trader who believes that the probability of $D$ is $x$ should expect to make a profit by buying when buying at a price lower than $x$ and selling at a price higher than $x$.
+Thus, ignoring trading fees, a trader who believes that the probability of $D$ is $x$ should expect to make a profit by buying at a price lower than $x$ and selling at a price higher than $x$.
 So the price should, in the long run, approach $x$.

 The longer a market is active, the more refined the prediction is expected to be.
 The prediction at market close should reflect all information available to the traders over the course of the market.
-If a market remains open while the events on whose outcome bets are made unfold, then value of the outcome to which the market will eventually resolve will likely approach 1\$, and all other will become nearly worthless.
-For example, during the IEM's 2016 U.S. Presidential Election Markets, the average price of DEM16_WTA, the token for "\$1 if the Democratic Party nominee receives the majority of popular votes cast for the two major parties in the 2016 U.S. Presidential election, \$0 otherwise", at market close was 0.973\$ (see also
+If a market remains open while the events on whose outcome bets are made unfold, then the value of the outcome to which the market will eventually resolve will likely approach 1\$, and all other outcomes will become nearly worthless.
+For example, during the IEM's 2016 U.S.
-[2016 US Presidential Election Winner Takes All Market](https://iemweb.biz.uiowa.edu/graphs/graph_Pres16_WTA.cfm)).
+Presidential Election Markets, the average price of DEM16_WTA, the token for "\$1 if the Democratic Party nominee receives the majority of popular votes cast for the two major parties in the 2016 U.S. Presidential election, \$0 otherwise", at market close was 0.973\$ (see also [2016 US Presidential Election Winner Takes All Market](https://iemweb.biz.uiowa.edu/graphs/graph_Pres16_WTA.cfm)).

 Depending on the market maker strategy and the correctness of the aggregated